 You can test this for yourself very easily if you are so inclined (be very careful!).
 Heat a pot of water on the stove to 117°F/ 47°C and notice how you can stick your finger in it without burning yourself.
 The liquid is very hot, but not burning.
 Beware if you heat the water just a degree higher to 118°F/ 48°C, however, as it is now at a temperature that will burn your finger very quickly if you attempt to touch it.

 Formal research on the physicochemical characteristics and chemical constituents of cooking honey and honey mixed with ghee was published in the Journal of Research in Ayurveda in 2010.
-Further, the scientists evaluated the effects of consumption of heated honey, ghee, honey mixed with equal amount of ghee and heated honey mixed with heated ghee in rats.
+Further, the scientists evaluated the effects of consumption of heated honey, ghee, honey mixed with an equal amount of ghee and heated honey mixed with heated ghee in rats.

 The researchers discovered that the specific gravity of samples showed a significant decrease in honey and ghee samples heated to 284°F/ 140°C which is on the low end for an average cooking temperature.
 In addition, the pH and ash value of honey heated to 284°F/ 140°C was elevated.